debashmitap/Adaptive-TIM/README.md

 3. For the *Facebook (http://snap.stanford.edu/data/ego-Facebook.html)* graph or any real world network datasets from *SNAP*, download the .txt file.
 4. To add weights to the edges run `change_weights.py dataset.txt`.
 The modified .txt file will be stored in weights_output.txt.
 5. Preprocess the dataset and rename the nodes by running `python3 preprocess_snap.py weights_output.txt dataset`.
 It creates a folder with the name of the dataset.
-To To sample a subgraph from the real world network, run *./sample dataset no.of nodes to sample*.
+6. To sample a subgraph from the real world network, run *./sample dataset no.of nodes to sample*.
 Eg. for 1k nodes in the subgraph, `./sample dataset 1000`.
 It will create a file in the dataset folder with the name sample_1000.
 Go to step 4 and repeat the process.
-6. To generate the realizations on a dataset, run *./realizations.sh dataset_name (no. of realizations)*.
+7. To generate the realizations on a dataset, run *./realizations.sh dataset_name (no. of realizations)*.
 Eg., for *50 realizations*, `./realizations.sh dataset_name 50`
-7. Finally, use *./blackbox.sh dataset (no. of seeds) (no. of starting realization) (no. of ending realization)* to get the results which will be stored in *spread.csv* file.
+8. Finally, use *./blackbox.sh dataset (no. of seeds) (no. of starting realization) (no. of ending realization)* to get the results which will be stored in *spread.csv* file.
 Eg. for *100 seeds* and *50 realizations*, `./blackbox.sh dataset 100 0 49`
-8. Use the *merge_csv.py* to merge the parallel simulations into one .csv file.
+9. Use the *merge_csv.py* to merge the parallel simulations into one .csv file.
 Eg For a dataset with 50 realizations run `python3 merge_csv.py dataset 50`.

-##Adaptive greedy with TIM seeds
+## Adaptive greedy with TIM seeds

 1. Run the original TIM to generate the set of seed nodes.
 2. Copy those seed nodes in a .txt file and name it seeds_0.05.txt and put it in the same folder as the dataset.